Lady Tide downs Indians, Warriors and Greyhounds

-SETH — Sherman High softball coach Jim Henderson said that his squad is playing well at the right time of year and he expects the girls' focus to be laser-like as their season winds down as sectional play is right around the corner.
+SETH - Sherman High softball coach Jim Henderson said his squad is playing well at the right time of year and he expects the girls' focus to be laser-like as their season winds down and sectional play is right around the corner.

 "The girls are playing with a great deal of confidence," he said.
 "Of course, winning builds confidence.
 They are playing loose and we've played some good competition in recent weeks and we've won some close games in the process.
 I have a really good group that know the game really well.
 I'm pleased with our effort and our attitude."